Garrett Thomas Richards

 Richards recorded his first career shutout on August 4, 2014 when he blanked the Los Angeles Dodgers, 5-0; it was also the first complete game of his career and came in the middle of a breakout season.
 The win improved his record to 12-4.
 However, he suffered a serious knee injury in a game against the Boston Red Sox on August 20th; in the 2nd inning, he ran to cover first base to complete a potential double play, but collapsed just short of the base and lay on the ground in agony for ten minutes before being carted off the field.
 The injury ended his season with a record of 13-4, 2.61 in 26 starts.
 In 168 2/3 innings, he had struck out 164 batters in what was truly a breakout season.

 On July 17, 2015, Richards recorded his second career shutout, a 3-0, two-hit win over the Boston Red Sox.
 It was also his 10th win of the year, as he showed no ill effects form the injury that had ended his previous season prematurely.
 He made 32 starts during the season, going 15-12, with a 3.65 ERA and pitching 207 1/3 innings.
 In 2016 however, he made 6 starts, with a 1-3, 2.34 record before being shut down in early May with an elbow injury.
 It seemed like Garrett would be forced to undergo Tommy John surgery but he chose instead to have a stem-cell therapy and a platelet-rich plasma injection in his right elbow.
 The treatment seemed to work, as Richards was ready to work without restrictions at the start of spring training in 2017.
 He made the team and took his first turn as a starter on April 5th, facing the Oakland A's.
 He pitched 4 2/3 scoreless innings, but when he had to leave in the 5th, he was rubbing his elbow, giving the Angels a scare that he had re-injured it.
 However, he later explained that he had only experienced cramping in his biceps and had left as a precautionary measure.
 Still, he was placed on the disabled list a couple of days later, although again, the Angels stated that this was not because there was anything seriously wrong.
 However, that story did not hold for long, as on April 22nd, he was transferred to the sixty-day DL with what was described as a right biceps strain.
+He managed to come back on September 5th, by which time the Angels were in a race for a wild card spot even though they were starved for starting pitching.
+Facing the A's again, he retired the first seven men he faced and gave up 1 run in 3 1/3 innings in an encouraging performance.

 - 15 Wins Seasons: 1 (2015)